ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 categories:
 - news
 author: pansmith
-summary: "A simple proposal on solving modded Minecraft version chasingp."
+summary: "A simple proposal on solving modded Minecraft version chasing."
 description: "A simple proposal on solving modded Minecraft version chasing."
 ---

 {{< notice note >}}
-This proposal is a work in progress, feel free to give feedback in [the server](https://discord.gg/3gAerCZjrw).
+This proposal is a work in progress, feel free to give feedback in the [Curseforge Developer Discord](https://discord.gg/RFVz2TvRKc).
 {{< /notice >}}

 {{< notice note >}}
-There is a new survey related to the modded minecraft community (and this proposal) found [here](https://forms.gle/7V18UmafyWrEkxNZA), fill it out so this proposal can be further finetuned!
+There is a new survey related to the modded minecraft community (and this proposal) found [here](https://forms.gle/7V18UmafyWrEkxNZA), fill it out so this proposal can be further refined!
 {{< /notice >}}

 According to a survey that I conducted, most mod developers would strongly prefer having a stable version to develop their mods over constantly porting their mods to the latest version.
 The community currently suffers from a lack of clear communication on where modders are gathered, fragmenting the modded minecraft community.